 Since DNSSEC also introduces authentic denial of existence, it enables some improvements such as aggressive NSEC (RFC 8198), where a resolver attempts to determine if a queried record can exist at all according to DNSSEC signatures.
 If not, there is no need to bother the public DNS infrastructure, thus returning

-NXDOMAIN to the client faster, which is especially useful for crappy devices querying the same non-existent FQDNs over and over.
+NXDOMAIN to the client faster, which is especially useful for crappy devices or applications (such as Chromium) querying the same non-existent FQDNs over and over.
 Needless to say, IPFire comes with common DNS hardening techniques not depending or related to DNSSEC as well, such as cache poisoning prevention or malicious resolvers trying to strip out DNSSEC information.

 Do not confuse DNSSEC with DNS over TLS or DNS over HTTPS

 While DNSSEC introduces trustworthiness to the Domain Name System, it does not make it more confidential.
 Despite being unable to tamper with your DNS traffic, an attacker is still able to see which resources are queried.
 In most cases, those match the web sites visited afterwards, effectively leaking your browser's history up to the "slash" in the URLs, as Michael explained earlier this year.

 Unfortunately, DNSSEC and DoT or DoH are regularly mixed up, especially in mass media coverage.

 In case you have to combat against a more sophisticated attacker, keeping the list of (frequently) visited web sites confidential might be a good idea to make watering hole attacks more harder, where an attacker tries to inject malware into sites you are likely to visit in future (the NotPetya wiper was distributed that way, causing massive damage especially in Ukraine).

 Either way, one might want to hide its DNS traffic from anybody barely able to run a